-The activity developed by the Vidrala group is cemented in the daily work of the more than 3,500 people employed, most of which operate in a context of industrial or manufacturing work.
+The activity developed by the Vidrala Group is grounded on the daily work of the more than 3,600 people employed, most of which operate in a context of industrial or manufacturing work.

-In this sense, the Vidrala group remains determined to establish the most effective measures of prevention and protection against occupational accidents.
+In this sense, the Vidrala Group remains determined to establish the most effective measures of prevention and protection against occupational accidents.
 This commitment is evidenced by the progressive implementation of occupational health and safety systems, based on the ISO 45001:2018 standard, which are certified by independent entities accrediting the existence of an internationally recognised management framework.

 With the aim of preventing labour-related accidents and, more relevant, with the guideline to improve health and well-being at work, Vidrala implements specific and systematic ongoing staff training and awareness plans.
-The sustainability report / statement of non-financial information details the evolution of the indicators linked to the management of occupational risk prevention.
+The sustainability report, included in the Group's full year consolidated financial statements, details the evolution of the indicators linked to the management of occupational risk prevention, having registered a 2022 accident rate 25% below that of 2021, with a total of 88 accidents.
+Part of this decrease is due to the investment of 15,271 training hours in this area.
 These plans are developed and disseminated among all the agents involved in the organisation and allow the business to objectively document the trend in occupational safety indicators and, consequently, the actual effectiveness of the implemented control processes, evidencing whether additional corrective measures are necessary.